deepakanandece/deepakanandece.github.io/_pages/about.md

   - /about.html
 ---

-My name is Deepak Anand, and I am a Ph.D.
-Scholar in the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web) at [IIT Bombay](http://www.iitb.ac.in/).
+My name is Deepak Anand, and I am woorking at [Griffyn Robotech pvt.
+Limited](https://www.griffyn.io/) as Head of AI.
+I am working at Griffyn Robotech Pvt.
+Limited to bring the edge of AI to industrial automation and operations analytics.
+We have built a patented micron level cosmetic grading machine for surface inspections.
+We are bringing the AI-based analytics for predictive maintenance through our natively developed IIoT gateway.
+I completed my Ph.D. at the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web) at [IIT Bombay](http://www.iitb.ac.in/).
 I work in the area of deep learning applications to the medical images specifically for cancer diagnosis and prognosis at MeDAL (Medical Deep Learning and Artificial Intelligence Lab).
 I have worked in the area with pathology, radiology, and clinical images.
 I also have a keen interest in the field of Control theory, Numeric Linear Algebra, and Optimization.

-I maintain a list of my publications and research implementations under the [Publications]({{ site.url }}/publications) tab.
+I maintain a list of my publications, patent and research implementations under the [Publications]({{ site.url }}/publications) tab.
 To get an insight into my professional life so far, you can have a look at my [CV](/images/Deepak_anand.pdf).

 I blog now and then compiling my personal experiences.
 Feel free to read a bit more about me!

 ## Updates
+* <b> Jul 2020:</b> Defended the Ph.D. thesis, officially a Doctor.
+* <b> Jul 2020:</b> A USA PAtent was approved.
+* <b> April 2020:</b> Submitted the Ph.D. thesis for external review.
 * <b> Feb 2020:</b> A paper “Uncertainty Estimation in Cancer Survival Prediction” got accepted for ICLR Workshop on AI for Affordable Healthcare, 2020.
 Congratulations to co-authors [Hrushikesh](https://hrushikeshloya.github.io/), Pranav, Neeraj, and [Amit Sethi](https://www.ee.iitb.ac.in/~asethi/).
+* <b> Jan 2020:</b> Joined [Griffyn Robotech Pvt.
+Limited](https://www.griffyn.io/) as Head of AI.
 * <b> Jan 2020:</b> A paper "Self-supervision vs. Transfer learning: Robust Biomedical Image Analysis Against Adversarial Attacks" got accepted at IEEE ISBI 2020.
 * <b> Dec 2019:</b> Presented pre-synopsis seminar for Ph.D. submission
 * <b> Nov 2019:</b> Won <b>Best paper award</b> for a paper ["Breast Cancer Histopathology Image Classification